murraysilber/dotfiles/README.md

 ## DON'T USE JUST YET!!!!

-This is a work in progress and is still pre-production ready.
+This is a work in progress and is not production ready.

 ## Do this first